-In order to have the true vegan poke bowl recipe, choosing half raw and half-cooked food is the trick.
-What is poke you may ask?
+To have the true vegan poke bowl recipe, choosing half raw and half-cooked food is the trick.
+What is poke, you may ask?
 Poke means cooked, raw, hot, and cold-all at the same time.

-The pickled red onions, though, are simple to make, and then they just brew in the refrigerator.
+The pickled red onions are simple to make, and then they brew in the refrigerator.
 Also, the marinated tofu absorbs more flavors if it marinates overnight.

-Despite the quick and easy preparation, the tofu, as well as the brown rice, need to be cooked beforehand, but these ingredients don’t have to be served hot.
-In fact, I prefer the vegan poke bowl recipe cold, however, it can be served any way you prefer.
+Despite the quick and easy preparation, the tofu and the brown rice need to be cooked beforehand, but these ingredients don't have to be served hot.
+In fact, I prefer the vegan poke bowl recipe cold; however, it can be served any way you prefer.

 WHAT RAW VEGETABLES ARE IN VEGAN POKE BOWL RECIPE?